skypilot-org/skypilot/docs/source/examples/sky-serve.rst

     # Here goes other task config

-Now you have an Service YAML that can be used with Sky Serve!
+Now you have a Service YAML that can be used with Sky Serve!
 Simply run :code:`sky serve up vicuna.yaml -n vicuna` to deploy the service (use :code:`-n` to give your service a name!).
 After a while, you'll see:

 .. code-block:: console